-Initially, many students who pursue this program will be current students who would move from a B.A.
-Dance major into the B.A.
-Dance Education major.
+Initially, many students who pursue this program will be current students who would move from B.F.A. dance major into the dance education and performance major.
 Tuition for these students is not included in the pro forma budget.
 Over time, the new program would give new students options when choosing to major in dance at Oakland.
 The dance education program should bring to Oakland some students who might have chosen other institutions.
 The primary purpose of the program is to better serve current and future dance majors at Oakland.